 How can you measure how tall a tree is?

 We have an easy way to find out!

 This method of measuring the height of a tree is only an estimate, but uses trigonometry.
 If you look at the top of a tree at a 45 degree angle then the height of the tree (h) is the same as the distance that you are from the tree.

 Did you know you can make a weather station using pinecones?

 Or how about collecting pinecones and leaves to make estimating jars?

-A homemade wormery is always a fun outdoor activity too and great for observing over time.
+A homemade wormery is always a fun outdoor activity too and great for observing over a period of time.

-We also love these cardboard nature hearts from learning through play!
+We LOVE these cardboard nature hearts from learning through play!

 You might also like my other easy science experiments for kids!
-I’ve got STEM Challenges, science fair projects ideas and lots more!
+I’ve got STEM Challenges, science fair project ideas and lots more exciting science experiments.

 Last Updated on September 21, 2020 by Emma Vanstone